istio-ecosystem/sail-operator/enhancements/SEP1-enhancement-process.md

 ## Goals
-For non-trivial (for definition see below) changes to the sail-operator, we're going to use an open design process that allows us to:
+For non-trivial (for definition see below) changes to the Sail Operator, we're going to use an open design process that allows us to:
 1. discuss designs and potential APIs in detail where GitHub issues might not be sufficient,
 1. record important architectural decisions so we can find and reference them later on,
 1. identify functional and non-functional requirements before implementation,